The Process – music is its own reward.

 - The beneﬁts of early music education are many.
 Music immerses the child in language, enhances brain functioning, and fosters physical coordination.
 Music improves overall development and decreases learning problems.
 Music has even been connected with resiliency—the ability to bounce back after a disturbing event.

 - Toddler Parents – If you find your child’s behavior needs re-directing, first leave this to the teacher.
 If you actively assert your authority in class, this can be confusing for the children and actually inhibit their musical exploration.
 As long as the child is not disturbing other children, just sit back.
-If for some reason, your child becomes a distraction for the other children, simply and calmly take him out to re-group.
+If for some reason, your child becomes a distraction for the other children, the teacher may ask you to simply and calmly take him out to re-group.

 - During the week: Listen, listen, listen to music, sing, dance, read aloud to each other!
 This is your family’s homework.